ryaoi/Fillit/README.md

 p.s. :shipit:

-*with my FILLIT
-To solve 10 tetrimos (the z file inside the folder example), it take over 1second(precisely 1,07sec).*
+*Using my FILLIT program (or whatever it is!) to solve 10 tetrimos (as provided in the z file inside the example folder) takes just over 1 second (precisely 1.07 sec.).*